-Before you sign up for a credit card, you should understand all of the common terms.
-Sadly, many people do not fully understand credit card terms and that's a leading cause for why some fall into credit card debt.
+Before you sign up for a credit card, you should understand all of the common terms and learn how to use a credit card.
+Sadly, many people do not fully understand credit card terms and that’s a leading cause for why some fall into credit card debt.

 You should do your research and understand: